d-rushma/edge-ai-suites/manufacturing-ai-suite/industrial-edge-insights-time-series/docs/user-guide/how-to-deploy-with-helm.md

 ## Step 3: Install Helm charts

-To install Helm charts, use one of the following options:

 > **Note:**
 > 1. Uninstall the Helm charts if already installed.
 > 2. Note the `helm install` command fails if the above required fields are not populated
 >    as per the rules called out in `values.yaml` file.

+**Wind Turbine Anomaly Detection**

+To install Helm charts, use one of the following options:

 - OPC-UA ingestion flow: